Brodee042/Assembly-Projects/README.md

 # Assembly Projects

-This repository contains a collection of assembly language projects that cover various concepts such as loops, arrays, input validation, and mathematical operations.
-Below is an overview of each project.
+This repository has the individual projects that I have completed using MASM assembly language and it also highlights competency on various concepts.
+Below is a quick overview of what what each project does.

 ## Projects Overview